sitemapxml/USet/README.md

 It means that DNS propagation is not complete and you probably need to wait until it's done.
 Configuring the server without domain name is possible, but in that case you won't be able to install `Let's Encrypt` SSL certificate.

 ### Configuration options
-If you want to fine-tune installation options, you can edit `config.txt`
+If you want to fine-tune installation options, you can edit `default.conf` file, or by passing [apropriate options]().
 <br>Configuration file must be edited before running the script, otherwise it would not take effect.

 If you use this script often, you probably don't want to see welcome screen.
-<br>Welcome screen can be turned off by setting `conf_skip_welcome` to `true` in config file.
+<br>Welcome screen can be turned off by passing `--welcome no` option.

-Individual options will be documented in some of the future releases.

 ### Password backup file
-The last option is to choose if you want to save usernames and passwords in a text file.
+The script will automatically save usernames and passwords in a text file.
+You can disable this behavior by using the `--save-passwords no` option.
 The passwords are saved in plain text, so this is not recommended but sometimes can be useful.
 Passwords will be saved to a file named `data.txt` inside directory `.data`

 ### Language settings